-Although you may want to spare your baby’s (or your) feelings by leaving without saying goodbye, it might make your baby’s separation anxiety even stronger.
-What your baby really needs is to learn the simple pattern “you say goodbye, you leave, and you return later”.
-So explaining to your child what will happen every time you leave might help him or her.
-Even if your baby doesn’t understand your words yet – he or she will very soon!
+Although you may want to spare your baby’s (or your) feelings by leaving without saying goodbye, it might make his separation anxiety even stronger.
+What your child really needs is to learn a simple pattern: you say goodbye, you leave, and you return later.
+So explaining to your child what will happen every time you leave might help him.
+Even if your baby doesn’t understand your words yet –he will very soon!

 Play games like Peek-a-boo!

-Playing games like peek-a-boo will help your baby understand object permanence – realizing that objects still exist even if he or she can’t see them.
+Playing games like peek-a-boo will help your baby understand object permanence -realizing that objects still exist even if he can’t see them.
 Although this is the whole reason for separation anxiety, these games can teach your child that even if you’re gone for a while you will always come back!
-Try playing “Where is mommy?”
+Try playing “Where is mommy?”.
 You can even hide and let your baby find you.

 Encourage independent play